Start with the Secure Chain as a forwarder or shipper/importer

 Within Cargo Controller Import it is possible to see the same status of the pre-notifications at the terminal as the inland operator.
 The dependency here is that your organisation must participate in the Secure Chain for this cargo.

 The status of the pre-notification comes from the terminal; this is the direct status from the terminal system.
-The status shown is a snapshot and is not automatically updated by all terminal.
-Always check the date and time of the status to see whether it is current.
+The status shown is a snapshot and is not automatically updated by all terminals.
+Always check the date and time of the status to see whether it is up to date.

 Hinterland Container Notification

-An inland operator plans their visit to deliver and/or pick up the cargo at the terminal by means of a pre-notification via the service Hinterland Container Notification (HCN).
-After nominating the inland operator, the process within HCN starts with a status request for the cargo at the terminal.
-That response shows whether the cargo is already available to book a visit.
-Status requests can be requested multiple times.
+An inland operator plans their visit to pick up and/or deliver the cargo at the terminal by means of a pre-notification via the service Hinterland Container Notification (HCN).
+After nominating the inland operator, the process within HCN starts with a status request of the cargo to the terminal.
+That response indicates whether the cargo is already available to schedule a visit.
+Status requests can be made multiple times.

-If the status request gives positive results, the inland operator can create a pre-notification for their visit; depending on the terminal, a specific time slot is requested.
+If the status request yields positive results, the inland operator can create a pre-notification for their visit; depending on the terminal, a specific time slot is requested.

 en voorbeeld van een status request in Cargo Controller